Emma Checker

-Emma Kay Checker (born 11 March 1996) is an Australian soccer player who plays as a defender for Umeå IK.
-She has represented Australia at under-17, under-20 and senior levels.
-She made her senior international debut for Australia in November 2012 at the age of 16.
+Emma Kay Checker (born 11 March 1996) is an Australian former professional soccer player who played as a defender.
+She represented Australia at under-17, under-20 and senior levels.
+Checker made her senior international debut for Australia in November 2012 at the age of 16.

 Club career

 Adelaide United

 Checker made her senior debut for Adelaide United on the opening day of the 2011–12 W-League season, aged 15.
 She went on to make six further appearances for the club that season, and played in Adelaide's first W-League victory in 34 matches; Checker was one of eight players retained by Adelaide United for the 2012–13 season, and went on to make eleven appearances that season.
 On 31 May 2013, she became the first female in nearly 20 years to play in an under-18s match with men, when she represented West Torrens Birkalla against White City.